MatthewFreestone/katti/README.md

 ```

 **katti random <difficulty>**
-Select a random problem from your "unsolved" list, and download it.
+Select a random problem from your "unsolved" list.
 If you specify a difficulty, it will only select problems that have the same difficulty, rounded down.
 ```bash
 $ katti random 2.0
 ```

 **katti selected <difficulty>**
-Select a random problem from our high quality list, and download it.
+Select a random problem from our high quality list.
 If you specify a difficulty, it will only select problems that have the same difficulty, rounded down.
 ```bash
 $ katti selected 2.0
 ```